New town hall in Middelkerke

 NEW TOWN HALL IN MIDDELKERKE

-The new town hall of Middelkerke will be built on the site of the former swimming pool on the market square.
+The new town hall of Middelkerke is being built on the site of the former swimming pool on the market square.
 Bouwgroep Cordeel is responsible for the design and construction, with architect Luc Binst (Binst Architects) as the lead designer.
 Construction will start in the fall of 2026 and will be completed at the end of 2028, after which the building will be put into use at the beginning of 2029.
+Ingenium will provide all the technical systems in the building.

 The three-story building has a distinctive five-fingered volume that symbolizes an outstretched hand.
 This design creates a transparent, accessible architecture with a central atrium zone where natural light enters.
 Visitors have direct sightlines into the building and can explore it fully from the central atrium.
 The building contains a public ceremony hall and a roof terrace with views of the surrounding area.